opd-ai/asset-generator/README.md

 - Not all models support this feature - check your model documentation

 **Learn more:** See the [Skimmed CFG documentation](docs/SKIMMED_CFG.md) for detailed usage examples and best practices.

+### About Scheduler Selection

+The scheduler (also called noise schedule) controls how noise is added and removed during the diffusion process.
+Different schedulers can significantly impact generation quality and speed.

+**Available schedulers:**
+- `simple` (default): Fast, reliable, good for general use
+- `normal`: Standard schedule, balanced quality
+- `karras`: High-quality, detailed images (recommended for final renders)
+- `exponential`: Smooth transitions, good for artistic work
+- `sgm_uniform`: Specialized for certain models

+**Usage tips:**
+- Use `simple` for quick iteration and testing
+- Use `karras` for high-quality final outputs
+- Different schedulers work better with different samplers
+- Increase steps (30-50) when using `karras` for best results

+**Learn more:** See the [Scheduler documentation](docs/SCHEDULER_FEATURE.md) for detailed comparisons and usage examples.

 ## LoRA Support